Evgeny Ustyugov

 Together with Anton Shipulin, Alexey Volkov and Dmitry Malyshko he won the gold medal in the men's relay at the 2014 Winter Olympics, in Sochi, Russia.
 After the end of the 2013–14 World Cup, Ustyugov announced his retirement.

 In February 2020, it was announced that because of a doping violation he had been disqualified from all results in the 2013–14 season, including the 2014 Olympics.
 In October 2020 it was revealed that due to new testing his Vancouver 2010 medal would also be revoked due to doping.
+In November 2024, almost 15 years after the Vancouver Olympic Games, the CAS rejected Ustyugov's appeal for the deprivation of the Olympic gold medal.
+In May 2025, the decision of the Swiss Federal Tribunal was to reject the appeals of Ustyugov leaving the International Olympic Committee to formally reallocate Ustyugov's medals — a gold and a bronze from 2010 and a relay gold from 2014 — to other athletes.
+In September 2025 the IOC Executive Board approved the medal reallocations.

 Early life

 Evgeny Ustyugov was born in Krasnoyarsk, Soviet Union, on 4 June 1985, to an athletic family; his mother Olga Rudolfovna and father Roman Valeryevich were professional cross-country skier.
 Ustygov and his brother Alexander began skiing at the age of three.
 Ustyugov did not participate on club sports as they were too distant from home.
 For a long time skiing, and also climbing and Alpine skiing were his hobbies.
 In school he often participated on sport events.
 He discovered biathlon in the 1997 event "Pionerskaya Pravda" (Пионерская Правда).
 His family agreed upon Ustygov's wish to become a professional biathlete; his first coach was Viktor Ermakov.